adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-directory-structure.md

 The root of the project has all the necessary config/meta files to setup the development workspace.
 Let's skim through the list of files and their purpose.

 #### tsconfig.json
 The `tsconfig.json` contains the configuration for the [TypeScript compiler](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
-This file must exist in order for AdonisJS to compile your code to Javascript.
+This file must exist in order for AdonisJS to compile your code to JavaScript.
 Also, your text editor may use this same file for features like intellisense, auto imports and error detection.

 #### .eslintrc.json and .eslintignore
 These files are created to lint your TypeScript code using [eslint](https://eslint.org/).
 You can run `npm run lint` command to run the linter or install the eslint plugin for your text editor for a tighter feedback loop.